CAL 46-III Offshore Liveaboard Cruiser (1977)

 Practical Luxury

-The only thing old-fashioned about the CAL 46-III is the standard of her finish and her joinery, but most of her woodwork is kept sensibly below.
-Protected from the elements.
+The only thing old-fashioned about the CAL 46-III is the standard of her finish and her joinery.
+Still, most of her woodwork is sensibly kept below deck and protected from the elements.

 She's not festooned with bogus wooden railings and scroll boards.
 And she doesn't need a professional crew to keep her up.